 Electronic prescribing (e-prescribing) allows prescribers to order and send prescriptions electronically so that a patient's pharmacist of choice can immediately access them.
 Some of the benefits attributed to e-prescribing depend critically upon ensuring the authenticity of e-prescriptions and securing their transmission from prescriber to dispenser.
-For example, Canada Health Infoway maintains that accessing prescriptions electronically increases the productivity of health professionals and helps keep patients safer by reducing medication errors (although other evidence has indicated that e-prescribing does not increase or reduce prescription errors, but rather changes the types of errors).
-Public safety also requires that measures be taken to prevent prescription fraud using e-prescriptions.
+For example, Canada Health Infoway maintains that accessing prescriptions electronically increases the productivity of health professionals and helps keep patients safer by reducing medication errors9 (although other evidence10 has indicated that e-prescribing does not increase or reduce prescription errors, but rather changes the types of errors).
+Public safety also requires that measures be taken to prevent prescription fraud using e-prescriptions and that these measures need to be at least as robust as those that currently deter and detect fraud with paper prescriptions.
 By signing a prescription, a health care professional assumes accountability that the medication is both indicated and safe for the patient.
-A prescriber's signature on a paper prescription can be directly examined by a pharmacist and in many cases compared against previous prescriptions from the same prescription has not subsequently been fraudulently altered?
+A prescriber's signature on a paper prescription can be directly examined by a pharmacist and in many cases compared against previous prescriptions from the same prescriber.
+How can pharmacists be assured that an e-prescription is not fabricated or that a genuine e-prescription has not subsequently been fraudulently altered?
 Under what circumstances, if any, should a pharmacy professional call into question the authenticity of an e-prescription?